IBM-Cloud/docs/services/mobileaccess/google-auth-ios-swift-sdk.md

 ## Initializing the {{site.data.keyword.amashort}} Client Swift SDK
 {: #google-auth-ios-initialize}

-To use the {{site.data.keyword.amashort}} Client SDK,  initialize it by passing the `applicationGUID`, and `applicationRoute` parameters.
+To use the {{site.data.keyword.amashort}} client SDK,  initialize it by passing the `applicationGUID`, and `applicationRoute` parameters.

 A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate.

 1. Get your application parameter values.
 Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.
 Click **Mobile Options**.
 The `applicationRoute` and `applicationGUID` values are displayed in the **Route** and **App GUID** fields.

-1. Import the required frameworks in the class where you want to use the {{site.data.keyword.amashort}} Client SDK.
+1. Import the required frameworks in the class where you want to use the {{site.data.keyword.amashort}} client SDK.
 Add the following headers:

  ```Swift
  import UIKit